naresh-coditas/in-memory-cache/README.md

 ### Cache Annotations And CachebleService

-we Can use Cache Manager Effieciently by Implementing the CachebleSerive or by Using Annotations.
+we Can use Cache Manager Effieciently by Implementing the CachebleSerive and by Using Annotations.

 InMemoryCache Annotations and CachebleService Implementation done using Java Dynamic Proxy Design Pattern and Reflection API.

-For both(Cache Annotation and CachebleService), we need following static method to defined.
+we need our service class to implement CachebleSrevice and following static method to defined in that.
 ```java
 public class StudentService implements CachebleService<Student> {
 	public static CachebleService<Student> cachableInstance(IDataStore dataStore) {